-However, the substance abuse treatment facility also helps with mental health treatment, detox services for several different substances, and housing assistance for homeless adults who are not addicted to drugs.
+However, the substance abuse treatment facility also helps with mental health treatment, detox services, and housing assistance for people who are not addicted to drugs.

 Rehab Centers In Old Orchard Beach, Maine

-The Milestone Recovery addiction treatment programs are tailored to helping homeless adults who struggle with a substance use disorder.
+Milestone Recovery addiction treatment programs are tailored to helping adults who struggle with housing stability and a substance use disorder.

-To help people with an alcohol or drug addiction transition out of homelessness, Milestone Recovery also set up a special program, which provides social services, addiction treatment, and housing services.
+To help people with an alcohol or drug addiction transition out of housing insecurity, Milestone Recovery also set up a special program that provides social services, addiction treatment, and housing services.

 Location and contact information: